What is GIS?

 GIS in the Library

-The Brandaleone Family Center for Data and GIS Services is on the second floor of Perkins Library, room 226.
+The Brandaleone Lab for Data and Visualization Services is located in the Edge on the first floor of Bostock.
 Installed mapping software includes:

-- The Nicholas School of the Environment offers geospatial analysis courses
+- The Geospatial Analysis Certificate Program in Duke's Nicholas School of the Environment offers a number of geospatial analysis courses.